 26.17.2.3.1 General

+A 6 GHz STA shall set dot11FILSDiscoveryActivated to true and shall follow the rules defined in the subclauses below. (#24546)

 A 6 GHz AP may set dot11ColocatedRNRImplemented to true and shall set dot11ShortSSIDListImplemented to true.
 An AP that is in the same co-located AP set as a 6 GHz AP shall set dot11ColocatedRNRImplemented to true and dot11ShortSSIDListImplemented to true.

 Non-AP STA scanning behavior